moggieuk/Happy-Hare/README.md

-    MMU_SERVO - Move MMU servo to position specified position or angle MMU_SET_GATE_MAP - Define the type and color of filaments on each gate MMU_STATUS - Complete dump of current MMU state and important configuration MMU_SYNC_GEAR_MOTOR - Sync the MMU gear motor to the extruder motor MMU_UNLOCK - Unlock MMU operations after an error condition
+    MMU_SERVO - Move MMU servo to position specified position or angle MMU_SET_GATE_MAP - Define the type and color of filaments on each gate MMU_STATUS - Complete dump of current MMU state and important configuration MMU_SYNC_GEAR_MOTOR - Sync the MMU gear motor to the extruder stepper MMU_UNLOCK - Unlock MMU operations after an error condition
  ```